attack-community/website/event.md

 | 17.00    | Leveraging MITRE ATT&CK to Develop the MISP Galaxy Standard: Building a Robust Interconnected Knowledge Base | Alexandre| Dulaunoy| CIRCL                                  |
 | 17.15    | Honeypots and how to use them with ATT&CK                                                         | Victor      | Curalea    | European Commission               |
 | 17.30    | Closing comments                                                                      | Freddy      |            |                                   |

-Participation to this event is at no cost for the participants, but registration is required on the following link:
-<a href="https://www.eventbrite.be/e/12th-eu-attck-community-workshop-hybrid-format-tickets-855686319817"> Registration for the twelfth EU MITRE ATT&CK workshop. </a>

-We insist that you provide your real name, professional affiliation and a corporate email address in your registration.

 # About the EU ATT&CK Community